artifacthealth/grunt-baseline/README.md

 Type: `string`
 Default value: `default`

-The reporter to use.
-Available values are 'default' and 'minimal'.
-The default reporter outputs results for each test.
-The minimal reporter only outputs results for tests that have changed from baseline.
-Otherwise, only the summary is reported.
+See [Baseline documentation](https://github.com/artifacthealth/baseline) for information on available reporters.

-If a value other than 'default' or 'minimal' is provided, the task tries to a load a CommonJS module with the specified name and use that module as the reporter.
+If a value is not a built-in reporter, the task tries to a load a CommonJS module with the specified name and use that module as the reporter.

 #### failIfSlower
 Type: `boolean`